 - Please leave our structures and forest better than you found them.

 - Do not leave perishable foods.

-- All dishes should be washed and put away, all counters cleaned.
+- All dishes must be washed and put away, all counters cleaned.

-- All floors should be swept.
+- All floors must be swept.
 Mop the kitchen.
-Collect kitchen towels and take down to Sweetgum.
+Collect kitchen towels and take down to the Gallery.